 Sales of a substantial number of our securities, including the Resale Securities being offered pursuant to this prospectus, in the public market could occur at any time.
 Sales of a substantial number of our securities, including the Resale Securities being offered pursuant to this prospectus, in the public market, or the perception that these sales might occur, could depress the market price of our securities and could impair our ability to raise capital through the sale of additional equity securities.
-The number of Resale Securities exceeds the number of Class A Ordinary Shares constituting our public float, and represents approximately 275% of our public float and approximately 75% of outstanding Class A Ordinary Shares (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B Ordinary Shares into Class A Ordinary Shares) as of September 27, 2022.
+The number of Resale Securities exceeds the number of Class A Ordinary Shares constituting our public float, and represents approximately 275% of our public float and approximately 75% of outstanding Class A Ordinary Shares (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B Ordinary Shares into Class A Ordinary Shares) as of October 18, 2022.
 More specifically, this prospectus registers for resale 676,627,977 Class A Ordinary Shares by the Selling Securityholders, together with the primary issuance of (1) 9,583,333 Class A Ordinary Shares issuable upon exercise of the public warrants, (2) 5,166,667 Class A Ordinary Shares issuable upon exercise of the private placement warrants issued and exchanged for EJFA Private Placement Warrants in the Merger and (3) 31,350,020 Class A Ordinary Shares issuable upon exercise of other private placement warrants.
-Any of these resales or issuances upon exercise of the Warrants, or the perception in the market that the holders of a large number of shares intend to resell shares, could cause the market price of our securities to decline or increase the volatility in the market price of our securities trading price of our securities.
+Any of these resales or issuances upon exercise of the Warrants, or the perception in the market that the holders of a large number of shares intend to resell shares, could cause the market price of our securities to decline or increase the volatility in the market price of our securities.

+Sales of a substantial number of our securities upon any future waivers or expiration of lock-up agreements entered into by our shareholders, or the perception that such sales may occur, could have a material and adverse effect on the trading price of our securities.
 These Lock-Up Agreements entered into in connection with the Merger set forth that certain lock-up restrictions will expire in the six to twelve months following closing of the Merger, or earlier if certain trading price thresholds are achieved.
 As a result of our share price satisfying certain of these price thresholds, the lock-up restrictions (i) expired on September 20, 2022, with respect to 50% of the Lock-Up Shares owned by Pagaya Equity Holders and their permitted transferees and (ii) will expire on December 19, 2022, with respect to the remaining 50% of the Lock-Up Shares owned by Pagaya Equity Holders and their permitted transferees and all of the shares owned by the Sponsor and certain directors and advisors of EJFA and their permitted transferees.
 Sales of a substantial number of our securities in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could cause the market price of our securities.